brettcannon/dotconfig/vim/README.md

 - `zz` -- Move line to centre of window
 - `z-enter` -- Move line to top of window
 - `F` -- Go forward a window's worth
-- `B -- Go back a window's worth
+- `B` -- Go back a window's worth
+- `V` -- Enter visualization mode

 ## Editing
 - `~` -- Toggle capitalization of the current character